 Tricks for Turning a Posterior Baby to an Anterior Position

-Sometimes there’s a reason (that we don’t know about) for baby to be posterior and nothing will turn her or him.
+Sometimes there’s an unknown reason for the baby to be posterior and nothing will turn them.
 But in many cases a baby can be turned.
 Please ask for details or referrals.

 - Visualization and “talking” to your baby.
 Focus on letting the baby know it’s easier to get out when facing the other way.
 This works especially well if combined with changing your emotional environment e.g. dealing with fears, prepping for birth.